LostRuins/llamacpp-for-kobold/README.md

 ![Preview](media/preview5.png)

-select standard CUBLAS! (same for cmd btw) do not update with the launcher option, it will download the normal one without AVX1 CUDA!
+select standard CUBLAS! (same for cmd btw) and do not update with the launcher option, it will download the normal one without AVX1 CUDA!